digipost/digipost-api-client-dotnet/ISSUE_TEMPLATE.md

 3. Please provide the error message you get when performing the action.
 4. Provide us with what you have tried so far.

-## Do not:
-- Use screenshots or PDF's to describe the issue.
+- Do not use screenshots or PDF's to describe the issue.
-- Assume we know everything about your code.
+- Do not assume we know everything about your code.
 We need context to understand your problem.

 > Delete this chapter after you have created the issue description.